nf-core/website/markdown/developers/contributing_to_pipelines.md

 ## Join the community

-At its heart, nf-core is a community - to contribute to a pipeline, you should be part of that community!
+At its heart, nf-core is a community.
+To contribute to a pipeline, you should be part of that community!
 Please request to join the [nf-core GitHub organisation](https://github.com/nf-core/nf-co.re/issues/3)) and join the nf-core [Slack](https://nf-co.re/join/slack).